Krokke/Decoding-Biases-in-AI/index.md

 ## Results

 Let's begin by getting an overall impression of the data collected.
 <br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/map_pol_all.png' width='100%'></div>
 <div align="center"><u>Geopolitical attitudes towards China's treatment of Uighurs in Xinjiang, 2020.
 In red, nations that have condemned China; in green, nations that have supported it.</u></div>
 <br/><br/>
 This map clearly shows the divide between West and the Golbal South over China's treatment of the Uighurs in Xinjiang.
 <br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/map_pew_all.png' width='100%'></div>
 <div align="center"><u>Net positive impression of China from pew opinion polling, 2019.
 Values range from -71 in dark orange to 53 in dark blue.</u></div>
 <br/><br/>
 Interestingly, opinion polling on China is similarly aligned, with the Member States of the EU who have positive impressions of China (Greece, Bulgaria) not counting amongst the condemning countries.
 It is worth noting that there is a range of public opinion on China among countries that have no official position on the Xinjiang issue.
 <br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/pew_polling_evolution.png' width='70%'></div>
 <div align="center"><u>Evolution of net positive impression of China over time, restricted only to the countries for which there is sufficient data.</u></div>
 <br/><br/>
 A very limited look at countries for which there is yearly opinion polling on China; positive impressions of the country have been steadily falling since 2017.
 (The population size here is only 6 countries.)
 <br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/map_pol_sel.png' width='100%'></div>
 <div align="center"><u>Geopolitical attitudes towards China's treatment of Uighurs in Xinjiang, 2020.
 In red, nations that have condemned China; in green, nations that have supported it.
 The map has been restricted to the group of countries selected for research.</u></div>
 <br/><br/>
 The geopolitical stance of the countries selected for studying.
 Among countries with no offical stance, we made an effort to have a variety of public opinion on China, to prevent this category from manifesting some underlying bias.
 <br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/vid_stance.png' width='60%'></div>
 <div align="center"><u>Histogram of all the video stances in the dataset.</u></div>
 <br/><br/>
-Looking at the collected search results now, we see a suprisingly large share of pro-china videos on YouTube, at about 30% of all results in the top 20, roughly half of critical content.
-This is reflective of Chinese state media's aggressive public
+Looking at the collected search results now, we see a suprisingly large share of pro-china videos on YouTube, at about 30% of all results in the top 20, or roughly half of critical content.
+This is reflective of Chinese state media's aggressive public relations campaign to push its message on Xinjiang.
+Balanced content is almost non-existent.
+Interestingly, the percentage of unrelated content is fairly low, at about 15%.
+This means that 85% of all content about Xinjiang in the top 20 Youtube search results is related to the allegations of human rights abuse, with other content about Xinjiang in general being mostly sidelined.
+<br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/vid_stance_neutral.png' width='60%'></div>
 <div align="center"><u>Histogram of the video stances in the dataset, resticted for the neutral search term 'Xinjiang.</u></div>
+<br/><br/>
+Even when we look at the same data, but restricting ourselves to the general term 'Xinjiang;, the share of unrelated content only rises to about 20%.
+<br/><br/>
 <div align="center"><img src='https://Krokke.github.io/Decoding-Biases-in-AI/images/most_freq_vid.png' width='100%'></div>
 <div align="center"><u>A look at the most frequently occuring videos in the dataset.</u></div>